Don Richard Ashburn

 - Final Game September 30, 1962

 - Born March 19, 1927 in Tilden, NE USA

 - Died September 9, 1997 in New York, NY USA

-Ashburn was from Tilden, Nebraska, where his father owned the largest general store.
+Ashburn was from Tilden, Nebraska, where his father owned the largest general store in town.
 Richie played baseball in high school and for the American Legion.
-He represented Nebraska in the Esquire all-star game in New York in 1944, attracting the attention of baseball scouts.
+He represented Nebraska in the Esquire All-Star game in New York, NY in 1944, attracting the attention of baseball scouts.
 Signed by Philadelphia Phillies scout Eddie Krajnik, he was assigned to the Utica Blue Sox in the Class A Eastern League for the 1945 season.
-Originally a catcher, he switched to the outfield during this season.
-In August he left the team to go in to the Army and spent about a year in Alaska in the Quartermaster Department, missing the 1946 season.
-While in Alaska he played in about 15 baseball games.
+Originally a catcher, he switched to the outfield during that season.
+In August, he left the team to go into the Army and spent about a year in Alaska in the Quartermaster Department, missing the 1946 season.
+While in Alaska, he played in about 15 baseball games.
 He returned to Utica for the 1947 season, hitting .362 and leading the league in runs and hits.

 - 5-time NL All-Star (1948, 1951, 1953, 1958 & 1962)

 - 2-time NL Batting Average Leader (1955 & 1958)

 - 4-time NL On-Base Percentage Leader (1954, 1955, 1958 & 1960)